RetroPie/RetroPie-Docs/docs/Doom.md

 #### Mods (PWADs)

 These are used in conjunction with Doom/Freedoom - Phase 1 to play Doom mods and with Doom 2/Final Doom/Freedoom - Phase 2 to play Doom 2 mods.
-Ideally, you will want to have run the IWAD games before working on these so that you will be able to simply copy the folder with the IWAD, `prboom.wad` and respective `DOOM`/`DOOM2`/`PLUTONIA`/`TNT`/`FREEDOOM1`/`FREEDOOM2` folder containing the `prboom.cfg` to edit.
+Ideally, you will want to have run the IWAD games before working on these so that you will be able to simply copy one of the appropriate game folders you made above that contains the IWAD you want/need to use, the `prboom.wad` and the respective `DOOM`/`DOOM2`/`PLUTONIA`/`TNT`/`FREEDOOM1`/`FREEDOOM2` folder containing the `prboom.cfg` to edit.

 Due to the extensive number of PWADs out there, only these commercial PWADs are included in the documentation here, though they should give you a good idea of how to use other PWADs.

+**If you plan to use MP3 music over lr-prboom's MIDI, then it is advised that you follow the guide for that in the Enhancements section before copying any game folder for PWAD use to avoid additional work.**

+**It is advised that you also apply the fix for lr-prboom's current floor and ceiling bug found in the Issues section to all games before copying any game folder for PWAD use to avoid additional work.**

 #### Doom - Sigil

 A Doom mod made by John Romero for Doom's 35th anniversary.
-It is available for free [here](https://www.romerogames.ie/si6il): it is currently unknown if the purchasable Buckethead soundtrack WAD can be played by lr-prboom and if the COMPAT version of the WADs is required instead of the regular WADs for a full playthrough.
-The regular Sigil WAD does load the first level of Sigil when selecting the fifth episode, though it also breaks all other episodes so that they load episode one when selected: the COMPAT version of the WAD replaces episode three without breaking the other episodes one, two, and four.
+It is available for free [HERE](https://www.romerogames.ie/si6il): it is currently unknown if the purchasable Buckethead soundtrack WAD can be played by lr-prboom and if the COMPAT version of the WADs is required instead of the regular WADs for a full playthrough.
+The regular Sigil WAD does load the first level of Sigil when selecting the fifth episode, though it also breaks all other episodes so that they load episode one when selected: the COMPAT version of the WAD replaces episode three without breaking the other episodes.

 `Doom - Sigil.sh` Example
 ```